 20. Halloween is my favorite holiday.
 Dressed as Manuel Ortega I showed up at a party where there were three Fidel Castros: one an ex-sergeant in the US Army, another an ex-sergeant in the German Army (postwar), and the third an officer who taught at West Point.

 21. In Guadalajara I was the guest of a retired CIA station chief.
 I listened while he and an old friend from the agency told scandalous tales about the old days.
 At some point, after a particularly hilarious anecdote about Henry Cabot Lodge, the friend pointed at me and asked, “Can he be trusted?”

 22. I talk in my sleep, more distinctly than when I’m awake.

 23. During a heat wave in Austin, Texas, I read everything by Raymond Chandler that I could find.
-I used to know the first chapter of The Big Sleep
+I used to know the first chapter of The Big Sleep by heart.

 24. I’ve soloed in four different sailplanes.
 I want to try wave soaring above Mt.
 Rainier.